volfpeter/codenames-kivy/README.md

 When everything is in place, you can start the application by executing `main.py` using Python 3: `python main.py` or `python3 main.py`.

-## Word lists

-The application needs a word list to be able to suggest words randomly to you so you can set up a board.
-Some word lists are included in this project (nouns listed on Wikipedia), see the [wordlists](./wordlists) directory.

-The application will read words from the `wordlist.txt` file that is next to the application.
-This word list file is empty by default, it's up to you to fill it with words by either copying the content of one of the included word files to `wordlist.txt` or by acquiring a word list from some other source.

 ## Legal notice

 This code has been open sourced after written permission from the [publisher](https://czechgames.com/en/), Czech Games Edition.